-- Deb Freeman designated safeguarding lead (DSL)
+- Katie Hinks designated safeguarding lead (DSL)

 - Dawn Kingston mental health lead

 - Dawn Kingston- lead first aider

 - Deb Freeman pastoral lead

+- Natalie Ward pastoral lead

-- Deb Freeman- CPD lead
+- George Ford- CPD lead

-- Kate Cox Head of PSHE
+- Philippa Murray Head of PSHE

 Any member of staff who is concerned about the mental health or wellbeing of a student should speak to the mental health lead in the first instance.
 If there is a fear that the student is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the DSL, the headmistress or the designated governor (Andrew Johnson).
 If the student presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the school nurse and contacting the emergency services if necessary.